Azure/aks-engine/docs/topics/azure-api-throttling.md

 ## Stop kube-controller-manager (or cloud-controller-manager) component

 The easiest way to stop the `kube-controller-manager` (or `cloud-controller-manager` if you're using the Azure cloud provider controller as a separate component) is to move its pod spec out of the directory where the kubelet process continually processes control plane manifests (`/etc/kubernetes/manifests`).
 The running kubelet on the control plane VM will detect the missing controller-manager spec, and automatically delete the pod scheduled on that node.
-This has the effect of removing that particular Azure API client runtime from operation, reducing calls that count against subscription + region request limits.
+This has the effect of removing that particular Azure API client runtime from operation, reducing calls that count against subscription-wide regional request limits.
 Below we will demonstrate how to do that from a control plane VM.

 In this example the `azureuser` system user has SSH access: